bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 ```

 And now access the address `http://YOUR_IP_SERVER:8000/`.
 If you see the login page, means that you made all right!

-If phpunit isn't or google.analytics isn't set properly, you may get an error page.
-In this case move to the next page and try to run the application
-from Apache server.
+If `phpunit` isn't or `google.analytics` isn't set properly, you may get an error page.
+In this case, move to the next page and try to run the application from Apache server.

 Configuring the Apache2 to serve Proethos2